yanan-loms/yanan-loms.github.io/index.md

 layout: page
 ---

-# About Me
+# About Yanan and LOMS

 <img src="https://caihanlin.com/caihanlin.jpg" class="floatpic">

-Here is **Hanlin Cai (Lance, 蔡汉霖)**.<br>
+**Welcome to LOMS**.<br>

+Welcome to the homepage of our research group--the lab of Optoelectronic Materials Simulation!
+We are a dedicated team exploring the cutting edge of organic optoelectronic materials, with a particular focus on organic light-emitting materials (OLEDs).
+Our mission is to advance the development of next-generation display materials and technologies, lighting, and other optoelectronic applications through high-throughput computational techniques and artificial intelligence.
+By leveraging state-of-the-art computational chemistry and machine learning, we aim to accelerate the discovery and optimization of materials that are both efficient and sustainable.

+We invite you to explore our website to learn more about our team, ongoing projects, publications, and opportunities to collaborate or join us.

+**About Our Group**

+Our research centers on the intersection of chemistry, materials science, and artificial intelligence to develop and optimize organic light-emitting materials.
+We utilize high-throughput computational methods to screen extensive libraries of organic compounds and employ AI-driven models to predict and enhance their properties.
+Our primary focus lies in understanding the structure-property relationships of organic light-emitting diodes (OLEDs), aiming to improve their efficiency, stability, and environmental friendliness.

+Our team consists of talented researchers and students with expertise in computational chemistry, material science, and artificial intelligence.
+Together, we strive to push the boundaries of organic electronics and contribute to the advancement of display and lighting technologies.
+We foster an open, collaborative environment that encourages creativity and innovation.
+Whether you are a student, researcher, or industry partner, we are always eager to discuss potential collaborations and explore new ideas.

-I am a graduate student in the Department of Engineering at the University of Cambridge, advised by [Prof. Özgür Akan](https://ioe.eng.cam.ac.uk/directory/akan), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).
+I am an associated Professor in the Faculty of Materials Science at the Shenzhen MSU-BIT University, advised by [Prof. Özgür Akan](https://ioe.eng.cam.ac.uk/directory/akan), within [Internet of Everything (IoE) Group](https://ioe.eng.cam.ac.uk/).
 I also spent a lovely summer research program with [Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) at [Artificial Intelligence Group](https://www.cl.cam.ac.uk/research/ai/).
 Prior to Cambridge,  I have worked on System Engineering, Cybersecurity and Wireless Communication with [Prof. Zhezhuang Xu](https://scholar.google.com.hk/citations?user=iZ7LQRkAAAAJ&hl=zh-CN) and [Dr. Meng Yuan](https://myuan27.github.io/).
 Recently, I was honored to be selected as **AAAI-2024 and KDD-2024 Undergraduate Scholars**.<br>

 If you are interested in any aspect of me, I am always open to discussions and collaborations.
 Feel free to reach out to me at - hc663 [at] cam.ac.uk